MSTC-DA-IICT/REST-API-Node/README.md

 # REST APIs in node.js

 This project is a sincere attempt by MSTC, DA-IICT to encourage Open Source contribution.
 Make the best out of the ongoing Hacktoberfest 2021 by contributing to for-the-community projects.
-This project participates in Hacktoberest 2021 and all successful PRs made here will be counted among the at least 4 successful pull requests that you'd need to make in order to be eligible for the Hacktoberfest appreciation (plant a tree / get a tee).
+This project participates in Hacktoberest 2021 and all successful PRs made here will be counted among the at least 4 successful pull requests that you'd need to make in order to be eligible for the Hacktoberfest appreciation.

 <img src="https://res.cloudinary.com/dbvyvfe61/image/upload/v1619799241/Cicada%203301:%20Reinvented/MSTC_ffmo9v.png" width="10%">